 Have a wrap-up discussion as a transition to the creation of an Ad Campaign.
 Ask participants to define Ad Campaign.
-(An Ad Campaign is a series of ads designed to change someone's behavior, such as to buy a product or to walk safely by looking both ways before crossing the street.)
 Tell them it is time for them to design the Safe Walking Ad Campaign.
+Remind participants of how common it is to use ads to educate people about health and safety.
+Examples include posters in buses, subways, bodegas and schools, billboards, and announcements or ads on radio or television.